justincampbell/talks/make-up-your-own-hello-world.md

 type Token = String
 type Url = String

-data World = World { id :: Int,
+data UrlStore = UrlStore { id :: Int,
                            urls :: Map Token Url }

-shorten :: Url -> World -> World
+shorten :: Url -> UrlStore -> UrlStore
-expand :: Token -> World -> Maybe Url
+expand :: Token -> UrlStore -> Maybe Url
 ```

 ^
 and add the type signature for an `expand` function,
-without even seeing the code for the functions, you can tell what they do.
+without even seeing the code for the functions,
+you can tell what they do.
-Not only can you tell, but the Haskell compiler *guarantees* it will do exactly what these types say.
+Not only can you tell,
+but the Haskell compiler *guarantees* it will do exactly what these types say.

 ---